hyperledger-cacti/cacti/examples/cactus-example-electricity-trade/README.md

    cactus-example-electricity-trade-blp      | path: /api/v1/bl/balance/, routerJs: /root/cactus/dist/balance.js
    cactus-example-electricity-trade-blp      | [2022-02-14T15:47:47.399] [INFO] www - listening on *: 5034
    ```

+### Dockerless run

+For development purposes, it might be useful to run the sample application outside of docker-compose environment.

+1. Configure cactus and start the ledgers as described above.
+1. Run `./script-dockerless-config-patch.sh` from `cactus-example-electricity-trade/` directory.
+This will patch the configs and copy it to global location.
+1. Start validators (each in separate cmd window).
+   1. `cd packages/cactus-plugin-ledger-connector-go-ethereum-socketio/ && npm run start`
+   1. `cd packages/cactus-plugin-ledger-connector-sawtooth-socketio/ && npm run start`
+1. Start electricity-trade: `npm run start-dockerless`

 ## How to use this application